ctools/ctools/doc/source/reference_manual/ctpsfcube.rst

 cube as ``incube`` parameter.
 This leads however to a large FITS file on output since the number of bins in the counts cube will be multiplied by the number of offset angle bins (typically 200).
-Since the point spread function varies only little over the field of fiew of the camera it is recommended to use a rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).
+Since the point spread function varies only little over the field of view of the camera it is recommended to use a rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).